Back to Home Page

 Personal Computers for Video Editing

-Following a recent talk to the Reading Film and Video Makers (13th Dec 2005) I was asked to publish the main points that I had suggested a newcomer to video editing should consider when purchasing a computer.
-Although a modern 'off-the-shelf computer will probably be adequate, better performance and stability will be achieved if the PC is specially configured for video editing; the following are my recommendations, firstly for basic editing and then some added features for more advanced editing.
+Following a previous talk to the Reading Film and Video Makers I was asked to publish the main points that I had suggested a newcomer to video editing should consider when purchasing a computer.
+Although a modern 'off-the-shelf computer will probably be adequate, better performance and stability will be achieved if the PC is specially configured for video editing; the following are my recommendations.
 Additionally, some editing programs and additional software with which I have had experience are suggested, but I must stress that these are my personal recommendations and no doubt others may have different ideas and views on the subject

 Recommended Minimum PC spec for Video Editing

-Have a separate hard disk for the video data, don't use the C drive.
-A 120MByte HD or greater will be adequate for SD.
-Using two drives in a RAID 0 configuration will almost double the video data throughput thereby allowing the computer to process more video tracks and effects in real time.
-SATA drives are faster than the older drives and are to be preferred for video editing.
-These too can be used in a RAID 0 configuration.
-Remember, SD digital video data rate is approximately 5MByte/Sec, HD is about 25MByte/Sec, so the faster the data access and throughput, the less likelihood of system crashes and better the real time performance.
-Most suppliers will be willing to configure the computer with a RAID, if they aren't, look elsewhere.
+Use a separate hard disk for the video data, don't use the C drive.
+A 1TerraByte SATA hard disk or greater will be adequate for HD although using two drives in a RAID 0 configuration will almost double the video data throughput thereby allowing the computer to process more video tracks and effects in real time.
+SATA drives are faster than the older drives and are to be preferred for video editing

 Software